tuanasevgi/StudyTracker/README.md

-# StudyTracker
+# Study Tracker

-This is a simple web app to track study hours.
+A simple and user-friendly application to track study hours.

+## Features

+- Easily add your study hours.
+- View the total study hours in real-time.
+- Simple and clean user interface.

+## How to Use

-You can enter the number of hours studied and keep record of your progress.
+1. Enter the number of hours you studied.
+2. Click the "Add Hours" button.
+3. See your total study hours displayed on the screen.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+---